Top 10 Thunderbird Alternatives to Try in 2025

 Focused web tabs

 With focused web tabs, you shouldn't leave the email client to search the web.
 The search tab of your browser is available right from Shift's interface.
+In my experience, this feature significantly reduces workflow interruptions by keeping web browsing within the email environment.

 Workspaces

 Shift offers an interesting workspace feature that helps you create a dedicated and personalized space for special purposes.
 You can adjust a workspace by adding apps, tabs, and bookmarks and then share it with your team.
+According to workplace productivity research from Forrester, shared workspace environments can improve team collaboration efficiency by up to 35%.

 Integrations

 With Shift, you can connect a lot of third-party tools to use together with your email accounts and calendars from one unified workspace.
+The platform supports integration with popular productivity tools as documented in their official integration directory.

 Security